In this sermon, we are going to aim at answering the question what is holiness according to the bible?

 It is also important to note that aside from misquoting the word of God, he might also misinterpret the occasions or instances of the things that happened in the Bible to deceive us.

-His expectations were at its peak on seeing how the soldiers fell to the ground on their first confrontation with Christ.
+His expectations were at their peak on seeing how the soldiers fell to the ground on their first confrontation with Christ.
 John 8:3-6

 But this only happened so that none of His disciples would be hurt as the scripture reveals in John 8:7-9.